 Tufts Children's Hospital introduces next phase of marketing campaign

-In 2015, we launched a fresh new marketing campaign for Floating Hospital for Children.
+In 2015, we launched a fresh new marketing campaign for Tufts Children's Hospital.
 The central message of the campaign—You Don’t Have to Be Big to Be Strong— speaks volumes about our patients’ strength and our staff’s commitment.
 We introduced this message through a powerful video and social media.
 We also began to brighten our physical spaces by installing messages from the video in the elevator banks, wrapping our MRI trailer with photos of our patients and hanging posters to proudly reinforce our message.

 “No matter what mood I’m in, whenever I see those kids’ faces on the trailer, some of whom I know, it changes my mood to a good one,” said Sandra Pelton, Senior Clinic Coordinator in the Center for Children with Special Needs.

 Joyful, inspirational messages are also key components of the campaign.